PACIFIC CREEK RANCH

 The Suman’s and the Gentle’s are joint owners of this incredible property.
 Rick and Mary Suman spearheaded the project which required two unique Master Suites, one at the main level and one on the second level of the house.
 A smaller additional bedroom is located downstairs, but there is plenty of room to entertain and accommodate guests in the basement, the game/tv room and on the second floor loft as well.

 The Suman’s and Gentle’s wanted the home designed in a way so it was capable to entertain in all four seasons.
 Regardless of what people generally think of Wyoming weather, it doesn’t always snow here.
 Spring, summer, and fall are months when doors and windows can remain open letting in cooling breezes.
-Design principal, Chris Moulder, designed a screened in porch with stone and log and featuring an inside/outside fire pit, allowing the Suman’s and Gentle’s to casually flow from indoors to outdoors with ease in any season.
+Chris Moulder designed a screened in porch with stone and log and featuring an inside/outside fire pit, allowing the Suman’s and Gentle’s to casually flow from indoors to outdoors with ease in any season.

 The house is composed of a creative mix of rough, indigenous materials such as stone, log and timber to build a comfortable, secure, and longstanding structure for the families to enjoy and entertain with guests.